-Her reporting has been published in the the New York Times online, Wired, New York Magazine, HuffPost, NPR, South China Morning Post, Nikkei Asian Review, The Alpinist, as well as in book projects.
-Her interviews and previous work have been featured on CBS, Vice, Foreign Policy, Fast Company, and Fox News, among others.
+My work has been published in the New York Times online, Wired, New York Magazine, HuffPost, NPR, South China Morning Post, Nikkei Asian Review, The Alpinist, as well as in book projects, while my interviews and previous work have been featured on CBS, Vice, Foreign Policy, Fast Company, and Fox News, among others.

-Before focusing on journalism, Eileen was a media entrepreneur and editor that spent two and a half years in Kabul, Afghanistan, where she founded Impassion Afghanistan, the country's first digital media agency, and Paiwandgah, Afghanistan's largest citizen journalism platform.
-For this work, she was appointed to the World Economic Forum's Global Agenda Council on Social Media, and named one of 33 Foreign Policy Leaders Under 33 by Diplomatic Courier magazine.
+Before focusing on journalism, I was a media entrepreneur that spent two and a half years in Kabul, Afghanistan, where I founded Impassion Afghanistan, the country's first digital media agency, and Paiwandgah, Afghanistan's largest citizen journalism platform.
+For this work, I was appointed to the World Economic Forum's Global Agenda Council on Social Media, and named one of 33 Foreign Policy Leaders Under 33 by Diplomatic Courier magazine.
 (Also see: my TEDxBrussels talk on low-tech in Afghanistan.)